gavinlyonsrepo/ST7735_TFT_RPI/README.md

 **SPI**

 This library supports both Hardware SPI and software SPI.
-The parameters set for TFTSetupGPIO define which is used by default its Hardware. to switch between the two see notes in example/src/main.cpp file.(USER OPTION 1) SPI Uses bcm2835 library.
+The parameters set for TFTSetupGPIO define which is used, by default its Hardware. to switch between the two: see notes in example/src/main.cpp file.(USER OPTION 1) SPI Uses bcm2835 library.
 Tested at bcm2835 SPI_CLOCK_DIVIDER_32 = 7.8125MHz on Rpi2, 12.5MHz on RPI3
 SPI settings can be viewed/changed in TFT_SPI_Initialize function,